Morisco: Descendants and Spanish citizenship

 In October 2006, the Andalusian Parliament asked the three parliamentary groups that form the majority to support an amendment that would ease the way for Morisco descendants to gain Spanish citizenship.
 It was originally made by IULV-CA, the Andalusian branch of the United Left.
 The proposal was refused.

 Spanish Civil Code Art.
 22.1 do provide concessions to nationals of the Ibero-American countries, Andorra, the Philippines, Equatorial Guinea, and Portugal, specifically it enables them to seek citizenship after two years rather than the usual ten years required for residence in Spain.
 Additionally similar concessions were provided later to the descendants of Sephardic Jews.

-According to the President of Andalusi Historical Memory Association, Nayib Loubaris, this measure could potentially cover as many as 600 families of Morisco origin in what today is Morocco, who would have moved to Rabat and various other cities across the country.
-Such families are easily recognizable by their Spanish surnames such as Torres, Loubaris (from Olivares), Bargachi (from Vargas), Buano (from Bueno), Sordo, Denia, and Lucas.
-Earlier estimates had involved much larger figures of potential descendants (up to 5 million in Morocco and an indeterminate number from other Muslim countries).
+According to the President of Andalusi Historical Memory Association, Nayib Loubaris, this measure could potentially cover as many as 600 family surnames of Morisco origin in Morocco, who would have moved to Rabat and various other cities across the country.
+Such families are recognizable by their Spanish surnames such as Torres, Loubaris (from Olivares), Bargachi (from Vargas), Buano (from Bueno), Sordo, Denia, and Lucas.
+Earlier estimates had involved larger figures of potential descendants (up to 5 million in Morocco and an indeterminate number from other Muslim countries).

 Since 1992 some Spanish and Moroccan historians and academics have been demanding equitable treatment for Moriscos similar to that offered to Sephardic Jews.
 The bid was welcomed by Mansur Escudero, the chairman of the Islamic Council of Spain.